Speeding Hurts Us All – and the Impact is Long-lasting

 That evening, he was out walking the family dog, Chels, and crossing a local street intersection.
 The street was speed-posted at 40km/h.
 A driver though had chosen to go above the speed (roughly 50km/h) and hit Samuel and Chels.
 Chels was killed at the scene, and Samuel was seriously injured.
 He had a broken leg, broken ribs, dislocated joints, laceration and contusion and a collapsed lung.

-Later, more detailed medical examinations to assess the Abbreviated Injury Scale (AIS) confirmed that he had 50% chance of dying at the scene of the crash.
+Later, more detailed medical examinations to assess the Abbreviated Injury Scale (AIS) confirmed that he had an 80% chance of dying at the scene of the crash.
 He spent 40 days in total in hospitals and outpatient facilities and went through a host of surgeries.

 The science behind the Safe System approach (Davis, G.A., 2001) tells us that if the driver was going at the speed limit, i.e., 40km/h, Samuel’s chance of getting seriously hurt were almost 25% less.
 And if the speed limit was set at the Safe System speed of 30km/h, he was only 30% likely to suffer serious outcomes – almost 63% less than when hit at 50km/h.